cloudfoundry-community/tomee-buildpack/docs/container-tomee.md

 | `redis_store.repository_root` | The URL of the Redis Store repository index ([details][repositories]).
 | `redis_store.timeout` | The Redis connection timeout (in milliseconds).
 | `redis_store.version` | The version of Redis Store to use.
 Candidate versions can be found in [this listing](http://download.pivotal.io.s3.amazonaws.com/redis-store/index.yml).
+| `resource-configuration.repository_root` | The URL of the TomEE Resources Auto Configuration repository index ([details][repositories]).
+| `resource-configuration.version` | The version of TomEE Resources Auto Configuration to use.
+Candidate versions can be found in [this listing](http://download.pivotal.io.s3.amazonaws.com/tomee-resource-configuration/index.yml).
+| `resource-configuration.enabled` | Set to `false` to turn off the resources auto configuration.
+Default is `true`.
 | `tomee.context_path` | The context path to expose the application at.
 | `tomee.repository_root` | The URL of the TomEE repository index ([details][repositories]).
 | `tomee.version` | The version of TomEE to use.
 Candidate versions can be found in [this listing](http://download.pivotal.io.s3.amazonaws.com/tomee/index.yml).